MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/line.md

 ![Dashed line](line-images/dashed-line.png "Dashed line")

-For more information about drawing a dashed line, see [Dashed shapes](index.md#dashed-shapes).
+For more information about drawing a dashed line, see [Draw dashed shapes](index.md#draw-dashed-shapes).

 ## Related links